 • Notarized translation of your passport into English.
 Vietnamese clerks ask for it now and then.

 • Medical paperwork — vaccination record and translated prescriptions for any chronic medications.
-Local pharmacies won’t fill a foreign prescription.
+Local pharmacies won’t fill a foreign prescription, and how medical care works for foreigners in Vietnam is worth reading before you have to lean on it.

 • Pet documents: rabies shot and ICAR chip 30 days out, international vet certificate 7-10 days before flight, English translation.
 A cat under 8 kg flies in the cabin; a larger dog goes in the hold.
 The official 7-day airport quarantine is often skipped if your paperwork is clean.